You are here

 - Peer Advisors: Each year, the Academic Advising Center recruits a select group of upper-class peer advisors to be available on a walk-in basis at the Advising Center.
 Peers work closely with the professional advisors and are an additional resource for students looking for general academic advising assistance.
 Peers have been extensively trained to provide accurate and friendly service, and have the ability to address a variety of student questions and concerns with objectivity.

-- Faculty Mentors: Faculty mentors are a group of specially selected professors with diverse backgrounds and an abundance of experience and knowledge in their particular field.
-The faculty mentoring program allows Bentley students to use our expert faculty as exploratory and advisory resources.
+- Faculty: Our faculty have diverse backgrounds and an abundance of experience and knowledge in their particular field.
+Bentley students are encouraged to use our expert faculty as exploratory and advisory resources.
 The faculty’s expertise within their chosen fields allows students to benefit from their knowledge of career options, course options, and research opportunities.

 Student Responsibilities for Academic Success: